 Our motto is what we love doing every day:

 Growing it.
 Cooking it.
 Eating it.

-The aim for the blog is to write about the gluts we get when we get them.
+The aim for the blog is to write about the gluts we get, how we’ve grown them organically and what to cook with them.
 We expect to digress from this frequently, especially during the Hungry Gap or when we’re distracted by exciting dinner party menus and the like.

 You’ll also be able to find out about our private cooking ventures here on the website.

 Comments are loved and welcomed, especially if you are stuck with a glut yourself or if you’ve tried any of the recipes Kathy includes.
 If we edit a comment we will of course say so and we’ll only delete anything needlessly rude or ungentlemanly.

 We’re content to witter on about allotmenting, organic food production and cooking all day, so do get in touch if you’d like Kathy to babble at you about vegetables or Mandy to talk more sanely about private dining.

 Ps.
 The recipes are our own unless otherwise stated, as are the photos, so please credit anything you reuse and just because we don’t, it doesn’t mean you can go making pennies out of our stuff for which we exert our moral rights blah de blah de copyright blah.
 Ta.